railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

    :scale: 75
    :align: center

-   *Definition of a stock location*
+   *Defining a Stock Location*

 You should then give a name to your stock location.
-Now look at location types and localization.
+Now look at the location types.

 .. index::
    single: stock; location type